 Time considerations may be critical when the university must judge whether a major financial crisis exists, what its effects may be, and what the responses to it should be.
-When the president declares that a major financial crisis exists, he/she shall also determine the maximum amount of time available to the university for preparing a response or recommendation to the Board of Regents for such crisis and shall establish time periods for each step in the consultative process which afford the fullest time possible for each step.
-In that regard, the president shall use his best efforts to secure the fullest period of time possible for the consideration of these matters and the response thereto.
+When the president declares that a major financial crisis exists, the president shall also determine the maximum amount of time available to the university for preparing a response or recommendation to the Utah Board of Higher Education for such crisis and shall establish time periods for each step in the consultative process which afford the fullest time possible for each step.
+In that regard, the president shall use best efforts to secure the fullest period of time possible for the consideration of these matters and the response thereto.

-X. Contacts
+Contacts

-Policy Owners:

-Questions about this Policy and any related Rules, Procedures and Guidelines should be directed to the Associate Vice President for Faculty and the Associate Vice President for Health Sciences.

-Policy Officers:
+The designated contact officials for this Regulation are:

-Only the Sr. Vice President for Academic Affairs and the Sr. Vice President for Health Sciences or their designees have the authority to grant exceptions to this policy.
+- A. Policy Owners (primary contact person for questions and advice): Associate Vice President for Faculty and the Associate Vice President for Health Sciences. - B. Policy Officers: Sr. Vice President for Academic Affairs and the Sr. Vice President for Health Sciences

-XI.
 History